Abhi-2809/MWP-generation/README.md

 # MWP-generation
-Implementations of our paper " Automatic Generation of Math Word Problems for Assessing Learner Skills in Adaptive Learning Systems ".
+Implementations of our paper "Automatic Generation of Math Word Problems for Assessing Learner Skills in Adaptive Learning Systems".